RMHogervorst/shouldbeapackage/README.md

 - witchcraft / bewitcher: -
 - stereotypR : classifies people by their stance.
 - powRballad: solves the ancient problem of; what song do i choose for Kareoke, based on R-level and Nationality.
+- bilocation: enables you to be at two places at the same time. [from Jenine K Harris twitter](https://twitter.com/jenineharris/status/882875745399427072)

 ### links